RUB-NDS/PRET/README.md

 ###### Optional Arguments:

-`--safe` tries to check via IPP, HTTP and SNMP if the selected printing language (PS/PJL/PCL) is actually supported by the device before connecting via port 9100/tcp.
+`--safe` tries to check via IPP, HTTP and SNMP if the selected printing language (PS/PJL/PCL) is actually supported by the device before connecting.
 On non-networked printers (USB, parallel cable) this test will fail.

 `--quit` suppresses printer model determination, intro message and some other chit-chat.